hilarych/hilarych.github.io/README.md

   [[My CV]](./doc/CV_ChangH.pdf) [[Google Scholar]](https://scholar.google.com/citations?user=2VgGh4gAAAAJ&hl=en&oi=ao)

 ## Research
+(Feel free to email me if you would like to gain access to the papers!)

 Chang, H., Qiu, H., Zhang, Z., Nakata, N., & Abercrombie, R. E. (2025).
 Investigation of site amplifications using ambient-noise-derived shallow velocity structures under a dense array in Oklahoma.
 [Manuscript accepted in the Bulletin of the Seismological Society of America].